mkamrans/claude-fsd/README.md

-# claude-fsd
+# cclaude-fsd

-Claude Full Stack Development (FSD) - Your AI-powered development team in a box.
+Claude Code Full Stack Development (FSD) - Your AI-powered development team in a box using Claude Code with ultrathink.

 ## What is this?